thirdwavellc/hm-civi-dataprocessor/README.md

 Install this extension by downloading it from https://lab.civicrm.org/extensions/dataprocessor/-/archive/master/dataprocessor-master.zip and then upload it to your civicrm server in the extension folder.
 And then press install in the Administer -->  System Settings --> Extensions screen.

+## Optional

+To get more information about each fields in DataProcessor.
+A CiviTutorial has been created, to view tutorial install CiviTutorial Extension.

+To Install CiviTutorial in the Administer -->  System Settings --> Extensions screen.
+(Found in Add New)